Yohan-George/WeatherNow/README.md

 Usage:
 Enter the name of any city in the search box.
 Click the "Search" button to display current weather information for that location.
-The app will display the temperature, weather conditions, and other relevant details for the city.
+The app will display the temperature, and weather conditions.

 API:
 This application uses the Open-Meteo API to fetch current weather data.
 The API is free and does not require an API key, making it simple to integrate and efficient for real-time data fetching.